-Annual retainers for Board committee service for the period July 1, 2022 to June 30, 2023 were the same as amounts for the period July 1, 2021 through June 30, 2022, as follows:
+Annual retainers for Board committee service for the period July 1, 2022 to June 30, 2023 were as follows:

-Annual Retainer for Annual Retainer for

-Committee Members Committee Chair

-Audit and Finance Committee \$6,950 \$17,250

-Compensation and Management Committee \$5,410 \$13,650

-Corporate Development and Governance Committee \$6,950 \$17,250
+Annu al Retainer for Committee Annual R ual Retainer for Members Coi mmittee Chair Audit and Finance Committee \$ 6,950 \$ 17,250 Compensation and Management Committee \$ 5,410 \$ 13,650 Corporate Development and Governance Committee \$ 6,950 \$ 17,250

 Annual retainers for both committee members and committee chairs are paid quarterly in cash.
-For Board and committee service during the fiscal year ended December 31, 2022, we paid our non-employee directors an aggregate \$399,890.
+For Board and committee service during the fiscal year ended December 31, 2023, we paid our non-employee directors an aggregate \$435,427.

 Our non-employee directors have stock ownership guidelines that require them to maintain ownership of at least \$40,000 of our common stock.
 Newly elected directors have two years from their election to the Board to achieve the stock ownership requirement.
 Currently, all our non-employee directors, except for Ms. Goddard who joined the Board on February 21, 2023 and has two years from that date to achieve the stock ownership requirement, meet the stock ownership guidelines.
-Refer to the Executive Officer Compensation section contained herein for stock ownership guidelines for our executive officers.
+Refer to the Executive Officer Compensation section contained herein for stock ownership guidelines for our named executive officers.